 Your doctor might give you the right diagnosis, but then not prescribe the best possible treatment.
 Your doctor might give you an inappropriate or ineffective treatment.
 Or, they might tell you to do nothing and leave your condition to get worse.

-Your doctor might prescribe a drug that is not right for your condition or that could cause an allergic reaction or interaction with your other medications.
+Your doctor might prescribe a drug that is not right for your condition or cause a harmful reaction.
 A nurse might administer the wrong drug.
 Or, a nurse might administer the right drug in the wrong way.
-A pharmacist might fill your prescription bottle with the wrong medication or give you the wrong dose.
+A pharmacist might fill your prescription with the wrong medication or give you the wrong dose.

 A surgeon might perform a procedure on the wrong part of the body or on the wrong patient, perform the wrong procedure, or leave behind an instrument in the body.
 Another possible surgical error is using tools or an environment that is not clean and sterile, which increases the risk of infection.